Highlights

 Where to Watch How To Judge Facts (1948)

-Looking to feast your eyes on 'How To Judge Facts' in the comfort of your own home?
-Hunting down a streaming service to buy, rent, download, or view the -directed movie via subscription can be confusing, so we here at Moviefone want to take the pressure off.
+Ready to press play on 'How To Judge Facts' from the comfort of your living room?
+Finding a streaming service to buy, rent, download, or view the -directed movie via subscription can be confusing, so we here at Moviefone want to do right by you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'How To Judge Facts' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'How To Judge Facts' right now, here are some details about the flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'How To Judge Facts' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'How To Judge Facts' right now, here are some particulars about the flick.

-What, so now you want to know what the movie's about?
+Thinking about what happens in this film?
 Here's the plot: "Money for the football team is being used to buy a film projector and causes a big stink AV Geeks and jocks on the brink of gang war Helps students establish a judicious mental attitude toward factfinding Jim high school sophomore who writes a sensational story for his school newspaper learns to guard against platitudes false analogies assumptions double meanings" .

 'How To Judge Facts' Release Dates